cyberbotics/webots/docs/discord/technical-questions-2020.md

 > `@Stefania Pedrazzi` see file here for a controller that replicates my proble: as the arm moves, the gripper falls apart (and falls completely apart in some other cases)

-`@culurciello` let's continue the discussion on : [https://github.com/cyberbotics/webots/issues/1963#issuecomment-663137831](https://github.com/cyberbotics/webots/issues/1963#issuecomment-663137831)
+`@EUGE` let's continue the discussion on : [https://github.com/cyberbotics/webots/issues/1963#issuecomment-663137831](https://github.com/cyberbotics/webots/issues/1963#issuecomment-663137831)

 ##### watchdogs132 07/24/2020 06:18:07
 Hello .
 I have imported my .wrl file to .wbt using Blender ,  my bot shows up accurately on Webot ,with all the nodes as shape .
 But when I put one of the shape nodes (say the wheel)as the child node of a robot node , ideally I want the axes of the child node to be totally aligned with the wheel but that is not the case.
 There is a major offset .
 How can I fix this? .
 This offset axes problem is with all the shape nodes .